tristan-f-r/tristan-f-r/README.md

 - https://leodog896.github.io/duckshow slideshow of ducks and other animals
 - https://leodog896.github.io/allergitaves a comprehensive list of different wordings for allergins. (mainly palm oil)
 - https://leodog896.github.io/reaction small reaction app to count your reaction speed
+- https://github.com/LeoDog896/MCInstall install MultiMC on linux (only for fedora kde -- feel free to PR others)

 ## contact